ssalvate/CrashCourse/README.md

 # CrashCourse

-Cpp 17+ studies and exercises from "C++ CrashCourse" by Josh Lospinoso Exercises
+Cpp 17+ studies and exercises from "C++ CrashCourse" by Josh Lospinoso Exercises.
+To use exercise code; replace main.cpp with code from exercise file.

 ## Description